interactive-data-language/vscode-idl/extension/docs/code-comments/auto_doc.md

 ## Formatting Style

-There are three components to the formatting of routine comments: section order adn indentation style.
+There are three components to the formatting of routine comments: section order and indentation style.

 ### Header Sections: Order and Aliases